 With the break-up of the Soviet Union and of the former Yugoslavia , in 1992 the CEV family was joined by 11 new members: Armenia, Azerbaijan, Belarus, Croatia, Estonia, Georgia, Latvia, Lithuania, Russia, Slovenia and Ukraine.

-One year later, in 1993, upon the resignation of Mr. de Bruin, Michalis Mastrandreas of Greece was elected President at the General Assembly in Brno.
+One year later, in 1993, upon the resignation of Mr. de Bruin, Michalis Mastrandreas of Greece was elected President during the extraordinary CEV Board Of Administration meeting in Brno.
 As Beach Volleyball was finally included in the Olympic program and likely to make its debut in Atlanta, a European circuit was launched in Almeria (Spain).

 Two years later - as Dr. Rolf Andresen (GER) took over the Presidency of CEV - the very first Youth European Championships were organized in Spain with the participation of 8 teams in both genders.